envoyproxy/ratelimit/README.md

 **Configuration files are loaded from RUNTIME_ROOT/RUNTIME_SUBDIRECTORY/config/\*.yaml**

+There are two methods for triggering a configuration reload:
+1. Symlink RUNTIME_ROOT to a different directory.
+2. Update the contents inside `RUNTIME_ROOT/RUNTIME_SUBDIRECTORY/config/` directly.

+The former is the default behavior.
+To use the latter method, set the `RUNTIME_WATCH_ROOT` environment variable to `false`.

 For more information on how runtime works you can read its [README](https://github.com/lyft/goruntime).

 # Request Fields